< Browse to Previous Essay | Browse to Next Essay >

 The Integrated Basic Education and Skills Training (I-BEST) program, which was started at South Seattle Community College with the help of Kenney, allows students to learn basic skills and training while earning credit toward a certificate or degree.
 The I-BEST program has been cited by President Obama (b.
 1961) for its effectiveness.

-Kenney currently (2011) serves as chair of the Community Development and Housing Committee and also serves on the Labor and Workforce Development and Ways and Means committees.
+Kenney served as chair of the Community Development and Housing Committee and also on the Labor and Workforce Development and Ways and Means committees.
 In 2010, she was given the Outstanding Advocate for Equity Award by the Washington state Trustees Association of Community and Technical Colleges, which cited her "long-term commitment to access and success for students and for her work as an effective voice for the Latino community in Washington state" (Seattle Colleges website).

-Kenney recognizes that being the first Latina representative sets her apart:
+Kenney recognized that being one of the few Latina representatives set her apart:

 "Being a minority and a woman, I think we're still always trying to work harder because we know we have to do better, and it's still -- I feel -- not an equal playing field" (Kershner interview).

-Yet she still believes that her work must encompass a broader goal:
+Yet she believed that her work must encompass a broader goal:

 "When you're a legislator, you're really representing the whole state.
 When you sponsor a bill and that bill passes, it affects the whole state" (Kershner interview).